expyriment/expyriment/documentation/sphinx/Installation.rst

 use data preprocessing).
 Please be aware that Expyriment plugins (extras) might have additional dependencies.

-**Importantly, Expyriment relies on 32-bit versions of all these packages!**
+**Importantly, Expyriment only runs with a 32-bit version of Python 2.
+Also all required packages have to be 32-bit compiled!**

 We provide more detailed platform-specific instructions for installing Expyriment here: